Komische Oper Berlin: History of the building

 In 1934 the theatre was nationalised and renamed Staatliches Operettentheater.
 It operated as part of the Nazi Kraft durch Freude entertainment and leisure programmes.
 During World War II, the auditorium was damaged by Allied bombing on 7 May 1944.
 The façade, entrance hall, and auditorium ceiling murals were destroyed by bombs on 9 March 1945.

 After the war, the theatre was in East Germany, being that the building was in the eastern part of Berlin.
 Following repair works and provisional rebuilding, the theatre reopened on 23 December 1947, as the Komische Oper with Johann Strauss's operetta Die Fledermaus.

 The 1950s saw various further alterations and extensions.
 The theatre was completely rebuilt in 1965/1966 by Architektenkollektiv Kunz Nierade, adding functional extensions and giving the theatre a completely new exterior.
 The theatre reopened again on 4 December 1966, with Mozart's Don Giovanni.
 The auditorium underwent further restoration in 1986, and the stage technology was further modernised by 1989.
 Today the theatre seats 1,270.
+Starting in August 2023, renovations began on the theatre.
+Over an expected period of five seasons, the company is planning for its productions to occur at alternative venues, including the Schiller Theater and an unused airport hangar at Berlin Tempelhof Airport.

 The Komische Oper company

 In 1947, Walter Felsenstein founded and led the resident opera company, the Komische Oper, until his death in 1975.
 Götz Friedrich was an assistant to Felsenstein at the company.
 Joachim Herz became general director after Felsenstein's death and served until 1981.
 Subsequently, Harry Kupfer directed the company for 21 seasons, until 2002.
 The company specializes in German language productions of opera, operetta and musicals.
 In 2007 the company won, jointly with Oper Bremen, the "Opera house of the year" award by the German magazine Opernwelt.
+In 2015, it received the "Opera Company of the Year" award at the International Opera Awards.
 From 2002 to 2012, the company's chief director and Intendant was Andreas Homoki.

 In June 2008, the company announced the appointment of Barrie Kosky to succeed Homoki as its next Intendant, as of the 2012/2013 season.
 In October 2014, his contract with the company was extended through 2022.
 Since 2005, the company's managing director has been Susanne Moser.
-In January 2019, the company announced multiple scheduled management changes effective with the 2022-2023 season:
+In January 2019, the company announced multiple scheduled management changes effective with the 2022–2023 season: